 Using your AC system is the best way to manage the quality of air inside

-If your AC isn’t clean, then it will only contribute to the problem
+your home, but if your AC isn’t clean, then it will only contribute

-by being a source of more contaminated air.
-Dust and bacteria build up
+to the problem by being a source of more contaminated air.
+Dust and bacteria

 A clean AC system is important because not only will it blow clean air into your home, but